Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 A. Charges at Container Terminals

 Several different tariffs apply at each container terminal.
 Terminal handling rates for the ship to shore works include different charges for:

 Depending on the port, the loading/uploading charge might differ between import and export containers.
-The charges vary per container size, with the 20-foot containers are charged differently from 40-foot containers or high cube 40-foot containers.
+The charges vary per container size, with the 20-foot containers charged differently from 40-foot containers or high cube 40-foot containers.
 They also vary depending on whether the container is fully loaded or empty.

 Additional charges also apply: